Share On

 Salvage Building Materials

 While this may not always be possible, if you have the luxury of time, salvaging building materials can have a positive impact on the environment and on your budget.
-Reclaimed lumber in some cases is better than the new lumber you can get from the lumber yard.
+In some cases, reclaimed lumber is better than new lumber available from a lumberyard.
 It has been air dried over many years, making it much more stable.
 Salvaging old barn wood ensures it doesn’t end up in a landfill and reduces the demand for new lumber.
 You can also find sinks, hardware, doors, fencing, and many other supplies that could be of use at a sanctuary.

 Double Check That Finish!